atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 In this section, we will perform the following:

-- Implement logic to retrieve a row from the PostgreSQL database and return the Customer JSON reply with a 200 response code.
+- Implement logic to retrieve customer data from the REST backend service and return the Customer JSON reply with a 200 response code.
-- Handle logic if no row is returned from the PostgreSQL database and return a 404 response code.
+- Handle logic if no row is returned from the REST backend service and return a 400 response code.

 The complete flow will look like this: